ssk12o/sop-site/content/sop1/lab/l2/index.en.md

 How to get rid of those flows is explained in the 2nd stage.

-If there is memory allocation in your code there MUST also be memory release!
+If there is a memory allocation in your code, there also HAS to be a memory release!
 Always.

 Permissions passed to open function can also be expressed with predefined constants (man 3p mknod).
 As octal permission representation is well recognized by programmers and administrators it can also be noted in this way and will not be